Saturday, October 19, 2013

 Amount: Php 40.00

-This book is preferably for children who are starting to write.
-The book guides the child to make straight and curve lines then form various shapes.
-I have found this book at SM Supermarket's Magazine Stand here in Batangas City.
-This activity book is reusable using wipe off crayons and markers.
+This book is ideal for children who are beginning to write.
+The book guides children in making straight and curved lines and then forming various shapes.
+I found this book at the magazine stand in SM Supermarket here in Batangas City.
+This activity book is reusable with wipe-off crayons and markers.

 Book Name: My First - Wipe and Clean Numbers (Hard Board Book)